 Aperitif wines are aromatized wines.
 Aromatized means that the wine has been infused with botanicals that add flavor and color.
-The aperitif wine category includes all vermouths, quinquinas, americanos, and an smattering of other proprietary formula wine products.
+The aperitif wine category includes all vermouths, quinquinas, americanos, and a smattering of other proprietary formula wine products.

 Vermouth, quinquina and americano are also fortified wines.
 Fortified means the alcohol percentage of the wine has been raised through the addition of spirits (a fairly neutral grape brandy is ideal in most cases).
 Almost all these wines have a white wine or mistelle base.
 Mistelle is the result of adding alcohol to the juice of crushed grapes rather than fermenting them to produce alcohol.
-The mistelle approach yeilds a sweeter base (because the fructose has not been converted to alcohol) and may lend a more “fresh fruit” characteristic to some products.
+The mistelle approach yields a sweeter base (because the fructose has not been converted to alcohol) and may lend a more “fresh fruit” characteristic to some products.
 All but a handful of red/dark/opaque aperitif wines achieve their coloration through other ingredients rather than the wine itself, namely caramel color (burnt sugar).

 The aperitif wines of this area evolved from two imperatives: the flavoring of local wines to make them more commercially valuable and the ancient trade in folk medicines and tonics.
-These wines are delicious and packed with medicinal botanicals (now enjoyed for their flavors and appetite-enhancing effects rather than as cures).
+These wines are delicious and packed with “medicinal” botanicals (now enjoyed for their flavors and appetite-enhancing effects rather than as cures).

-Aperitif wines are relatively low in alcohol content when compared to other spirits, but rather higher than straight wine.
+Aperitif wines are relatively low in alcohol content when compared to other spirits, but a bit higher than straight wine.
 Aperitif wines are comparable strength-wise to non-aperitif fortified wines like Port, Madeira, or Sherry.
 Also, like other fortified wines, aperitif wines are typically enjoyed in smaller servings than straight wine (perhaps 2-3 oz).

 |Approx. Alcohol by Volume

-|3-10||beers, ciders and beer-related ferments
+|beers, ciders and beer-related ferments

-|13-24||fortified and aperitif wines
+|fortified and aperitif wines

-|25-40||underproof spirits (some vodkas and styles of shōchū)
+|underproof spirits (some vodkas and styles of shōchū)